SteveRMann/dlay/README.md

 dlay() is a stripped-down fork of timeObj.
 If you need accuracy in micros, then use timeObj.h

-*   Useage:
+Useage:
    Initiate the object:
-     dlay obj(int:time,bool:start)
+     dlay obj(int:time_ms,bool:start)
      Where:
-       time is the optional delay time in ms (default 10ms), and start is an optional boolean (default true) to begin timing immediately, or false, which means you have to manually start the timer: obj.start.
+       time is the optional delay time in ms (default 10ms), and start is an optional boolean (default false) to begin timing immediately, or false, which means you have to manually start the timer: obj.start.

-   Async, free-run:
+   //Async, free-run:
      if(obj.ding()){
        //handle the ding
        obj.start();
      }

-   One-shot:
+   //One-shot:
      if(obj.ding()){
+       obj.stop();
        //handle the ding
      }

-     obj.start and obj.stop may be called from anywhere in loop().
+   obj.stop() resets the state of the timer.
+Otherwise, every call to ding() will be true with a time of zero. obj.start and obj.stop may be called from anywhere in loop().